whyliuxing/reverse-engineering-journal/README.md

 * [Anti-Emulation](#252017-anti-emulation)

 ## *12/18/16 General Knowledge*
+* (Intel Specific) value stored in RAM is in little-endian but when moved to registers it is in big-endian
 * A hash function is a mathematical process that takes in an arbitrary-sized input and produces a fixed-size output
 * nm: displays symbols in binary
 * ldd: print shared library dependencies